luisfemg7/gamecontroller-to-midi/README.md

 # gamecontroller-to-midi
-A program using a SDL2 to map a game controller input into MIDI messages
+A program using SDL2 to map a game controller input into MIDI messages